krdheeraj51/aws-labs/aws-cloudformation/Lab 10/README.md

     Type: 'AWS::EC2::Instance'
     Condition: CreateEC2  # EC2 instance is created only if the condition is met
     Properties:
-      ImageId: ami-0c55b159cbfafe1f0  # Update with a valid AMI ID for your region
+      ImageId: ami-085ad6ae776d8f09c  # Update with a valid AMI ID for your region
       InstanceType: t2.micro
-      KeyName: my-key-pair  # Replace with an actual key pair

 Outputs:
   S3BucketName: